 If you're a designer, a company owner, a PR professional or of any similar background, these cases will certainly come in handy.
 The logo and branding redesigns in the following section should serve as a reminder that rebranding can swing a business in any direction.
 Analyzing them can help us predict and affect the direction of the swing.

 They say that a man learns from his mistakes, but we say that a smart man instead learns from the mistakes of others.

-10 Logo Redesigns That Cost A Pretty Penny
+10 Expensive Logo Designs That Cost A Pretty Penny

 1. Posten Norge

 To start things off, we'll take a look at this example from the Norwegian National Post Service, Posten Norge.
 This case centers around rebranding, and visual logo redesign.
 The reasoning behind the change was modernization.
 And as you can see, the old logo is quite traditional and outdated as far as design goes.

 Upon examination, we can see that the color scheme was changed from a royal red-gold to a more modern silver-red.
 The reason behind this rebranding move is not only visual, however.
 The Norwegian Post acquired twelve other companies from the same industry and needed to freshen up.